 Cervical Cancer Prevention

 Girls and young women may also receive vaccinations to prevent the types of HPV infections that cause cancer.
 Three vaccines are approved by the U.S. Food and Drug Administration for use in females age 9-26, depending on the vaccine.
-In October 2018, the Gardasil 9 vaccine was approved for expanded use, up to age 45.
+The vaccine is approved for adults ages 27-45, but is not recommended for all adults.
 The vaccines may reduce a woman’s risk of cervical cancer, but HPV vaccines cannot protect against existing infections.

 Cervical Cancer Treatment

 Women with cervical cancer should consult with a medical oncologist, radiation oncologist, or gynecologic oncologist to determine their specific treatment needs.
-There are several treatment options for cervical cancer including chemotherapy, radiation therapy, targeted therapy, immunotherapy, and surgery.
+There are several treatment options for cervical cancer including chemotherapy, radiation therapy, targeted therapy, immunotherapy, surgery, and palliative care.
 Each method may be used alone, or in combination with other treatments.